Sayanta66/Mkdocs-hackmamba-assignment/docs/index.md

 # Overview

 Welcome to the Protekt Documentation.
-This page will give you a high level overview on how to use this documentation.
+This page will give you a high level overview on how to use and get the best out of this documentation.

 ## Start with